Connect with a certified trainer for free

 Recovery

 Athletes can expect to return to their normal activities, though a full return to play can take several weeks.
 Moderate activity usually can begin sooner.
-Your doctor may recommend wearing a brace while at play, as well as physical therapy to speed the recovery process.
+Your doctor may recommend wearing a brace while at play, as well as physical therapy to speed the recovery process and address ongoing radial wrist inflammation.

 GET BACK TO WHAT YOU LOVE.
 FASTER